bitboody/blog.bitboody.github.io/_tabs/about.md

 ## Introduction

-My name is Abdulrhman, and I am a yet another programmer :).
+My name is Abdulrhman, but I also go by brplcc and Boody sometimes, and I am yet another programmer.

 ### Background